Mantispidae

 Mantispidae (/mænˈtɪspədiː/), commonly known as mantidflies, mantispids, mantid lacewings, mantisflies or mantis-flies, is a family of small to moderate-sized insects in the order Neuroptera.
 There are many genera with around 400 species worldwide, especially in the tropics and subtropics.
 Only five species of Mantispa occur in Europe.
-As their names suggest, members of the group possess raptorial forelimbs similar to those of the praying mantis, a case of convergent evolution.
+They are named after their raptorial forelimbs similar to those of mantises, a case of convergent evolution.